-Attachment B Retail Dispensary Facility
+Attachment B Retail Dispensary Facility Gadsden, AL

-With our Alabama headquarters planned in the dispensary located in a standalone former bank building on the dispensary located in a standalone former bank building on the dispensary located in a standalone former bank building on the dispensary located in a standalone former bank building on the dispensary located in a standalone former bank building on the dispensary located in designing and drive-thru capabilities.
+With our Alabama headquarters planned in the City of Gadsden, we will have one dispensary located in a standalone former bank building on Meighan Blvd.
+This building is ideally positioned on a corner of two notable intersections.
+It has ample parking and drive-thru capabilities.
 The former bank-vault will be used in designing our product vault that exceeds the state's requirements for secure product storage.